Brady, Gurley: From 2019 Super Bowl foes to same division

 —The Browns added another veteran safety, agreeing to terms with Andrew Sendejo on a one-year, $2.25 million contract.
 The 32-year-old Sendejo played for Minnesota and Philadelphia last season.
 On Wednesday, the team worked out a deal with former Raiders safety Karl Joseph.

 Sendejo started with Dallas in 2010 before playing nine seasons with Minnesota.
-New Browns coach Kevin Stefanski was with Vikings that entire time.
+New Browns coach Kevin Stefanski was with the Vikings that entire time.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL